All expats who live and work in the Netherlands will have contact with the Belastingdienst at one point or another.

 Correspondence with the Belastingdienst

-As of 2016 the Belastingdienst is moving all its communication online.
+The Belastingdienst has moved all of its communication online since 2016.
 To receive digital correspondence from the Dutch tax office, instead of the old blue envelopes via mail, you need to set up your online account at mijnoverheid.nl using your DigiD.

 Note: Never ignore letters or messages from the Dutch tax office!
-They often require an action.
+They often require action.

 Calling the Dutch tax office